 S.N.
 Classification Rate of Provision

 1. Substandard Assets:

 i.
-A general provision of 10% on the total outstii.
-Additional provision of 10% for exposures whinitio (i.e. where realizable value of security percent ab-initio); Unsecured Exposure in respect of infrastruct certain safeguards such as escrow accounts are a nich are unsecured abis not more than 10 ture advances where
+A general provision of 10% on the total outstanding; ii.
+Additional provision of 10% for exposures which are unsecured abinitio (i.e. where realizable value of security is not more than 10 percent ab-initio); Unsecured Exposure in respect of infrastructure advances where certain safeguards such as escrow accounts are available - 20%.

-2. Doubtful Assets 1) Secured portion • Up to one year • One to three years • More than three years 2) Unsecured portion 20.00% 30.00% 100.00%
+2. Doubtful Assets

+1) Secured portion

+Up to one year 20.00%

+One to three years 30.00%

+More than three years 100.00%

-3. Loss Assets 100.00%
+[

+2) Unsecured portion 100.00%